 The most prestigious of the pictures is Paramount’s 1955 Strategic Air Command, an expensive VistaVision epic that received prime Pentagon assistance — we see dazzling looks at the flight lines of Texas, Colorado and Florida air bases swarming with new and experimental jet bombers.
-Aviation fans flipped out at authentic flying scenes for these shining silver jets that can only be described as glamour photography, always backed by fleecy clouds and dramatic sunsets.
-It’s a shame that this Cold War aviation pinup movie has waited so long to be released in such a beautiful edition — the airmen who experienced this era began passing away twenty-five years ago.
+Aviation fans flipped out at the authentic flying scenes — the footage of these shining silver jets can only be described as glamour photography, always backed by fleecy clouds and dramatic sunsets.
+It’s a shame that this Cold War aviation pinup movie has waited so long to be released in such an attractive edition — the airmen who experienced this era began passing away twenty-five years ago.

-The title institution is usually referred to as SAC; it’s the bombing wing of the Air Force that directly counters Soviet aggression by promising to respond with nukes should a war break out.
+The title institution is usually referred to as SAC.
+The bombing wing of the Air Force directly countered Soviet aggression by promising to respond with nukes should a war break out.
 It grew out of the WW2 ‘scientific’ bombing research overseen by General Curtis LeMay, which annihilated civilians in more than one German city just to gather data for more efficient bombing elsewhere.
 A LeMay counterpart complete with cigar is in the film, played by actor Frank Lovejoy, a fixture in several ’50s anti-Commie pictures.
 Star James Stewart didn’t have to be convinced to play the role of a baseball star forced back into the pilot’s seat.
 Stewart might even have originated the project, as he was a Full ‘bird’ Colonel in the U.S. Air Force Reserve.
-The movie is about a celebrity baseball star who experiences a career interruption when the reserves call him up.
+The Stewart character is a celebrity baseball star who experiences a career interruption when the reserves call him up.
 It’s partly biographical in the sense that Stewart was a celebrity actor who continued to play a major role in the Air Force.

 With all that SAC cooperation the movie is quite a wonder.
-One speech explains that all this expensive ‘nuke delivery hardware’ is all planned to prevent war by scaring the enemy with overwhelming force.
-The theory is debatable, but evidence points to it having worked.
+One speech explains that all this expensive ‘nuke delivery hardware’ will prevent war by scaring the enemy with overwhelming force.
+The theory is debatable but evidence points to it having worked.
 As far as the military is concerned, we have been in a technical state of war ever since the Iron Curtain dropped.

 Sally does things that General’s wives couldn’t do.
 She gets to drive onto the air base and visit the flight offices; the generals receive her socially during working hours and even visit Dutch’s baseball camp in Florida.
 In reality, the tension in SAC wouldn’t give these men much time with their families or to socialize.
 It should be obvious that SAC bases are top-secret and strictly off limits; the couple of times I accompanied my father to his ‘normal-security’ flight line, the visit was not encouraged.
 Anything Sally said that sounded negative would be put in Dutch’s record.

-Everyone seems happy at the conclusion, although Dutch becomes unqualified for pilot duty.
+Everyone seems happy at the conclusion although Dutch is disqualified for pilot duty.
 It’s also not likely that he can return to third base for his big league ball club, either.
 General Hawkes behaves more like a marriage counselor, letting Dutch out of the remainder of his second hitch, with the promise that he’ll do PR and fundraising duties for SAC.
 For Sally the ‘dutiful Air Force wife’ situation is the same as what happens to her executive wife in Robert Wise’s Executive Suite: both women meekly play by the rules of ‘being supportive’ and announce their willingness to cave in to whatever their husbands want.
-They allow the men to dictate everything — and then magically get what they want, after all.
-That’s the fairy tale about military ‘family’ movies.
+After allowing the men to dictate everything — they magically get what they want after all.
+That’s the fairy tale with military ‘family’ movies.

-The show ends with a glorious fly-by, as witnessed by the awed faces of our stars.
+The show ends with a glorious fly-by as witnessed by the awed faces of our stars.
 It’s great, glamorous public relations for a rich country deep into a military buildup that’s claimed a huge chunk of our productivity yet has also kept us secure, if nervously so.
-It’s the most commented-on film about the nuclear air deterrent.
-Anybody who wants to fully understand the brilliant, subversive satire of Dr. Strangelove needs to see it.
-What James Stewart believed was necessary, Kubrick saw as madness.
+It’s the most commented-on film about the nuclear air deterrent, and anybody who wants to fully understand the brilliant, subversive satire of Dr. Strangelove needs to see it.
+What was necessary to James Stewart, Kubrick saw as madness.
 The SAC motto was indeed “Peace is Our Profession.”